artem-abdrashitov/TelegramBot/README.md

-# Telegram bot on ASP.NET Core
+# Telegram bot
-Telegram bot for receiving up-to-date information about crypto-currencies from exchanges: Poloniex and CoinMarketCap.
+Receives up-to-date information about crypto-currencies from exchanges: Poloniex and CoinMarketCap.

 ## Usage
 To get information about the main currencies, use `/main` in the chat.